-Meaning of phase 1 product, phase 2 product and phase 3 product The following means a product that is publicly offered and is generally know
+Meaning of phase 1 product, phase 2 product and phase 3 product

-term: being of any of the following types:
+The following term: means a product that is publicly offered and is generally known as being of any of the following types:

-1 phase 1 product - (a) a savings account;
+1 phase 1 product (a) a savings account;

 (b) a call account;

-- (c) a term deposit;
+(c) a term deposit;

-- (d) a current account;
+(d) a current account;

-- (e) a cheque account;
+(e) a cheque account;

-- (f)- a debit card account;
+(f) a debit card account;

-- (g) a transaction account;
+(g) a transaction account;

-- (h)- a personal basic account;
+(h) a personal basic account;

-- (i) a GST or tax account;
+(i) a GST or tax account;

 (j) a personal credit or charge card account;

 (k) a business credit or charge card account.

-2 phase 2 product --------------------------------------
+2 phase 2 product (a) a residential home loan;

 (b) a home loan for an investment property;

 (c) a mortgage offset account;

 (d) a personal loan.

-3 phase 3 product - (a) business finance;
+3 phase 3 product (a) business finance;

-The following term: means a product that is publicly offered and is generally known a being of any of the following types:

-- (b)-a loan for an investment;
+(b) a loan for an investment;

-- (c)-a line of credit (personal);
+(c) a line of credit (personal);

-- (d)-a line of credit (business);
+(d) a line of credit (business);

 (e) an overdraft (personal);

-- (f) an overdraft (business);
+(f) an overdraft (business);

 (g) asset finance (including leases);

-- (h)-a cash management account;
+(h) a cash management account;

-- (i)- a farm management account;
+(i) a farm management account;

-- (j)- a pensioner deeming account;
+(j) a pensioner deeming account;

-- (k)-a retirement savings account;
+(k) a retirement savings account;

-- (l)-a trust account;
+(l) a trust account;

-- (m) a foreign currency account;
+(m) a foreign currency account;

-- (n)- a consumer lease.
+(n) a consumer lease.